mavaddat/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-dnsevidence.md

 ﻿---
 title: "dnsEvidence resource type"
-description: "A dns that is reported in the alert as evidence."
+description: "A DNS that is reported in the alert as evidence."
 author: "OfirBelenky"
 ms.localizationpriority: medium
 ms.prod: "security"